 6.41.1 Applicability to language

-.
-Multiple inheritance is also supported.
+The vulnerabilities as described in ISO/IEC TR 24772-1:2019 clause 6.41 apply to Python.

+Python supports inheritance as described in clause 5.1.4.

 It is important to make sure that each class calls the __init__ of its superclass so that it is properly initialized.
 The built-in function super() provides access to the next class in the MRO sequence.
 See clause 5.1.4, which also includes an example.

+The difficulties associated with establishing the MRO are also illustrated in clause 5.1.4.

 There can be unexpected outcomes from the MRO as shown in the following code.
 The outcome might be expected to be a=0, but in reality the result is a=2 since, as previously mentioned, methods in derived calls are always called before the method of the base class (class T).